simonthum/git-sync/README.md

 There are several `git config`-based options for tailoring your sync:

+    branch.$branch_name.sync (bool) and git-sync.syncEnabled (bool)

+Configures the branch for sync.
+Without one of these two (or the equivalent `-s` command-line flag) git-sync will refuse to perform automated modifications of the repository.
+Both flags have the same meaning, and the branch-specific one can be used to override the settings of the generic flag on a per-branch basis.

     branch.$branch_name.syncNewFiles (bool) and git-sync.syncNewFiles (bool)

 Tells git-sync to invoke auto-commit even if new (untracked) files are